-When you’re trying out CBD for the first time, it’s completely normal to feel a bit nervous.
+When you’re trying out CBD oil for the first time, it’s completely normal to feel a bit nervous.

-This is one of the most common questions we get regarding CBD.
+Many people ask us how does CBD feel when you start taking it.
 We’ll cover it all in this comprehensive article; but first, here’s the short answer:

-Of course, CBD isn’t a one-size-fits-all solution.
+Of course, CBD oil isn’t a one-size-fits-all solution.
 No two people will react in the same way, so that’s why we generally recommend starting out with a small dose and working your way up until you achieve the desired effects.

 Can CBD Make You Feel Better?